Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/iop-v5.md

 With version 5 of DASH-IF Interoperability Guidelines, DASH-IF decided to introduce different parts that each address specific aspects of DASH-based service delivery.
 Each part is developed and updated within its own timescale.

 # Part 1: Overview, architecture and interfaces
+Part 1 provides an overview of the different features in DASH-IF Interoperability Guidelines.
+In particular, it provides a reference architecture together with relevant interfaces and functional blocks.

 ## Summary
 _under development_